rhyman18/api-service-order/README.md

 **bcryptjs**: A library to hash passwords and compare hashed passwords, enhancing the security of user authentication.

+**ioredis**: A powerful Redis client for Node.js, supporting cluster and sentinel modes, suitable for advanced Redis features.

 ## Installation

 **Clone the Repository**